Home » Recipes » 30 Minutes Or Less » Korean Rice Bowls with Mango Slaw

 • Rice Vinegar: If you can’t get your hands on any rice vinegar, apple cider or white vinegar will also get the job done.
 It’s not the same, but close enough to work in a pinch.

-A perfectly plated Korean rice bowl is ready to be eaten.
+A plated Korean rice bowl topped with mango slaw.

 Yield: 4 servings